-Via video message, Germany's Federal Minister of Education and Research, Anja Karliczek, inaugurated the first 'BMBF Forum International', which was specifically launched to strengthen Germany's international research links.
+Via video message, Germany's Federal Minister of Education and Research, Anja Karliczek, inaugurated the first 'BMBF Forum International', a new event format that was specifically launched to strengthen Germany's international research links.

 This first Forum from 21 to 22 May focused on the topic 'The Future of Work' and featured international keynote speakers such as the well-known economist Dr Daniel Susskind of Oxford University and 250 further representatives of academic and research institutions, government and industry.
 Together they tried to identify potential synergies and bring together strategies to develop solutions for the challenges of the digitalised work of the future.